NagaLakshmi477/docker-roboshop/README.md

 here catalogue depends on momgodb cart depends on catalogue

-here we we run cart without catalogue and db the applications is not run. and we need to remebers the flow which we need to run 1st so instead of we have docker compose
+## Why Docker Compose?

+In a multi-container application, services depend on each other.

+For example:

+- Cart depends on Catalogue.
+- Catalogue depends on MongoDB.
+- Shipping depends on MySQL.

+If we start the **Cart** service without starting **Catalogue** and **MongoDB**, the application will not work properly.

+Without Docker Compose, we need to remember the order in which services should be started and run each container manually.

+To avoid this, we use **Docker Compose**, which manages all the services together.

 what is our run command: